-Spotted lanternfly: Invasive pest causing havoc on plants in Tri-State area
+8 New Jersey counties 'under quarantine' for spotted lanternfly

-STATEN ISLAND (WABC) -- The spotted lantern fly is causing major concerns in the Tri-State area.
+STATEN ISLAND (WABC) -- The spotted lanternfly is causing major concerns in the Tri-State area.

 Officials say one was found on Staten Island in the Clay Pit Ponds State Park Preserve.